Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 • Strategic projects repeatedly postponed to handle immediate demands

-• Predictable annual cycles (fall census, spring planning, accreditation prep) that reliably overwhelm lean teams
+• Predictable annual cycles (fall census, spring planning, accreditation prep) that overwhelm lean teams

-• Growing request volumes that steadily consume any efficiency gains from the usage of tools or dashboards
+• Growing request volumes eating any efficiency gains from tools or dashboards

 5 Operational Challenges for IR Teams on Data Request